About the Natural Resources & the Environment

-Man’s interaction with the environment is the focus of the Department of Natural Resources and the Environment as we seek to prepare students for careers or advanced studies in management, conservation, protection, regulation, and restoration of natural resources.
+Man’s interaction with the environment is the focus of Natural Resources and the Environment as we seek to prepare students for careers or advanced studies in management, conservation, protection, regulation, and restoration of natural resources.

 - Integration of the human dimensions of resource use with conservation and management forms the foundation of the Natural Resources and Recreation Management Program.